Claers/Projet5/readme.md

 - Access to a product in database by name or id:

 If for the name search multiple product are found it will shows the found product list and not the product description, you will have to enter exactly the product name to access to the complete description

+Put % before to have a response with everything before your word Put % after to have a response with everything after your word Put % after and before to have a response with everything around your word

 	- Command :
 		```python
 		db.product("name")